Maharshi AP/TS Box Office Collections (Day 12): A Terrific Day For The Mahesh Babu Starrer

 Maharshi Overcomes The Mixed WOM

-The general feeling is that Maharshi has it merits but never reaches its full potential as the plot is quite predictable.
+The general feeling is that Maharshi has its merits but never reaches its full potential as the plot is quite predictable.
 The WOM is mixed but this has not had too much of an impact on its box office performance.

 Dil Raju’s Prophecy Comes True